anuragvohraec/bloc-them/README.md

 ## Change logs

+### "version": "1.0.0"
+1. Changed the generic structure for blocs, to make them more generic.

 ### "version": "0.0.5"
 1. Enhancement : As of now Blocs could only create no argument constructor, now blocs can create Argument based constructor.